aneezJaheez/PSN-CF-Recommender-System/README.md

 ![Average Rating vs. No. of Ratings](https://github.com/aneezJaheez/PSN-CF-Recommender-System/blob/master/Img/avgRatingVnum.png?raw=true)

-Further exploration and analysis has been carried out in the "ExploratoryAnalysis.ipynb" notebook.
+Further exploration and analysis has been carried out in the [ExploratoryAnalysis.ipynb](https://github.com/aneezJaheez/PSN-CF-Recommender-System/blob/master/ExploratoryAnalysis.ipynb) notebook.

+## The Models

+The models used in this project have been derived from two packages; Python Surprise and Keras.

+### Surprise Models

+1. Singular Value Decomposition (SVD)